 Strengthening the earned income tax credit.
-The WRCR Act would increase the earned income tax credit (EITC).
-The maximum credit for single filers would rise to \$4,000 and married filers would receive a maximum credit of \$8,000.
-The WRCR Act also features a 100% phase-in and would increase the income levels at which the credit starts to phase-out.
-Under the bill, the credit would begin to phase-out amount for single taxpayers at \$30,000, and the level for married taxpayers would be \$50,000.
-Once passed those income levels, the credit gradually decreases to zero at a fixed rate of 20%.
+The WRCR Act would increase the amount of the earned income tax credit (EITC) available.
+The maximum credit for single filers would be \$4,000; married filers would receive \$8,000.
+The WRCR Act also features a 100% phase-in and would increase the phase-out amount for the credit: the phase-out amount for single taxpayers is \$30,000, and \$50,000 for married taxpayers.
+The credit would phase-out at a rate of 20%, i.e., the credit gradually decreases to zero at a fixed rate of 20% once the initial phase-out amount threshold is reached.

 Treating caregiving as work.
-The WRCR Act would expand the types of activities that constitute "work" for purposes of the EITC to include family caregiving (as well as caregiving of cohabitating individuals).
+The WRCR Act would expand the types of activities that constitute "work" to include family caregiving (as well as caregiving of cohabitating individuals).
 To receive the credit based on caregiving services, the taxpayer must have a qualifying dependent.
 A qualifying dependent, generally, includes: a child under the age of 12 years, the taxpayer's relative or spouse who is mentally/physically incapable of carrying for her/himself, and a relative over 65.

-For qualifying dependents, the taxpayer must provide over one-half of the dependent's support.
-The computation of the minimum support test excludes payments received by the dependent from a Federal program (or any State or local program financed in whole or in part with Federal funds) related to health care, cash aid, child care, food assistance, housing and development, social services, employment and training, and energy assistance and all payments received by SSA beneficiaries (OASDI and SSI) and all payments from agency retirement programs.
+For purposes of determining who a qualifying dependent, the taxpayer must provide over one-half of the dependent's support but the computation of the minimum support test excludes payments received by the dependent from a Federal program (or any State or local program financed in whole or in part with Federal funds) related to health care, cash aid, child care, food assistance, housing and development, social services, employment and training, and energy assistance.

 Treating higher-education as work.
-The WRCR Act would also treat educational activities as work for purposes of the EITC.
-To qualify, a student must attend school half-time or more, and either qualify for a Federal Pell Grant, or have household income of less than 300% of the poverty line.
+The WRCR Act would also treat educational activities as work.
+Qualifying students are students in school half-time or more, and either qualifies for a Federal Pell Grant, or is an independent student whose household income is less than 300% of the poverty line, or is a dependent student whose household income plus the income of specified supporter is less than 300% of the poverty line.